Gavriil1/CI_PP4_TD/README.md

 0. As a User I would like to login to my account.
 00. As a User I would like to create a new account.
 000. As a User I would like to be able to move from Register page to Log In Page.
 1. As a user, I would like to create a new task.
-While creating the task, I need to write the 'title,' 'task description,' select the 'deadline,' specify 'severity,' 'importance,' and 'frequency.
+While creating the task, I may modify the following fieldsL 'title', 'description',  'importance','frequency', 'deadline'.
+2. As a user, I would like to update a new task.
+While updating the task, I may modify the following fields: 'title', 'description',  'importance','frequency', 'deadline'.
+3. As a user, while I am on "Create/Update Task" I need to go back, without modifying or creating task.
+4. As a user I would like to delete the task.
 1. As a User I can navigate across the site so that I can move to each feature of the site easily.
 (Must Have)
 2. As a User I can use a navbar, footer, and social icons so that I can navigate the site, access menus, and access socials (Must Have)
 3. As a User I can create a Task.
 (Must Have)